togrupe/dlive-midi-tools/README.md

    * An additional custom track prefix can also be added.<br>
    * Add two additional mono busses to record your mixing sum.

-9. `Generate dLive Director v2.xx CSV (Only Inputs)` Generates a CSV file for dLive Director incl.
+9. `Generate Director v2.x CSV (Columns: Name, Color, Source, Socket, Gain, Pad, Phantom)` Generates a CSV file for dLive Director incl.
 Name, Color, Patching, Gain, Pad, Phantom, using the Director CSV Import function, you can use this as a baseline for the MIDI based parameters.

 <img alt="director-main-system" src="doc/directorcsv/director-main-system.png" width="150"/>